tempodb/tempodb-node-js/README.markdown

 ## Cursors

-Some endpoints (namely get_series and read) return Cursors (defined in *lib/cursor.js*) as the 'data' attribute in the json of the response.
+Some endpoints (all those that return multiple values - read, readMulti, listSeries, and findByKey as of this release) return Cursors (defined in *lib/cursor.js*) as the 'data' attribute in the json of the response.
 Cursors represent paginated data, but can be used as if they represented all the data in the return call.
 To work with the cursor, you can do this:

 		Client.read('foo', function(err, resp) {
 			var cursor = resp.json['data'];